Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-Kelvin--Helmholtz, a lateral shear instability often seen in the atmosphere and ocean \cite{de1996evolution}, is not rare in large-scale geological structures, due to the parallel displacement of soft sediment layers, and is often associated with earthquakes (e.g., \citeA{heifetz2005soft}).
-On a much smaller scale, a similar process has been suggested as driver for meso-scale rock folding (Fig.~\ref{fig:visco}b). \citeA{wollkind1982kelvin} introduced surface tension to previously established folding laboratory models, resulting in onset conditions similar to those of RH instability.
-Their model successfully explained the observed characteristic wavy patterns observed in anhydrite and limestone layers from the Castille Formation of Southern New Mexico (see figure 1 in \citeA{wollkind1982kelvin}).
-A lava coil is a spiral lava pattern found when a relatively low viscosity lava solidifies along a slow-moving shear zone in the flow producing a Kelvin--Helmholtz instability.
-They have been identified on Mars as well as on Earth \cite{ryan2012coils}.
-At the border between biological and geological soft matter, KH instability has been applied to explain the formation of the (pseudo)fossil Kinneyia \cite{thomas2013formation,herminghaus2016kinneyia}.
-Passive deformation of a viscoelastic bacterial biofilm under flowing shallow water results in the formation of ripple corrugations \cite{fabbri2017fluid} that later get diagenetically preserved.
+On smaller scales, a related shear-driven mechanism has been proposed as a driver for mesoscale rock folding (Fig.~\ref{fig:visco}B).~\citeA{wollkind1982kelvin} incorporated surface tension into earlier laboratory folding models, deriving instability onset conditions consistent with capillary-modified KH instability and successfully accounting for the characteristic undulatory patterns in gypsum--limestone couplets of the Castile Formation in New Mexico (Fig.~\ref{fig:KH2}).
+KH dynamics also appear in volcanic contexts.
+Lava coils --- helical surface textures formed where relatively low-viscosity lava solidifies within slow, shear-dominated flow --- are well documented on Earth and Mars~\cite{ryan2012coils} (Fig.~\ref{fig:KH2}).
+At the interface of geological and biological soft matter, KH instability has been invoked to explain the formation of the (pseudo)fossil Kinneyia~\cite{thomas2013formation,herminghaus2016kinneyia}: passive deformation of a viscoelastic microbial mat under shallow, flowing water produces ripple-like corrugations that can later be preserved diagenetically~\cite{fabbri2017fluid}.